cazyw/templateHTML/notes/README.md

 ## Keyboards

 Ever had the annoying problem where the keys for `@` and `"` seem to have shifted?
-On Windows 10, this is likely caused by accidentally pressing `Left-Alt + Left-Shift` which toggles between the different languages (I have English (Australia) and English (UK) on my list).
-Pressing `Left-Alt + Left-Shift` will solve the problem.
+On Windows 10, this is likely caused by accidentally pressing `Alt + Shift` which toggles between the different languages (I have English (Australia) and English (UK) on my list).
+Pressing `Left-Alt + Shift` will solve the problem.
+I've found that I do need to press `Left-Alt` specifically but that either `Shift` key will work to switch it back to the correct keys.

 ## Markdown